learnk8s/learnk8s.io/_blog/what-is-kubernetes/index.md

 ## That's all folks!

-Many thanks to [Andy Griffiths](https://andrewgriffithsonline.com/) for reading a draft of this post and offering some invaluable suggestions th.
+Many thanks to [Andy Griffiths](https://andrewgriffithsonline.com/), [John Topley](http://johntopley.com/) and [Walter Miani](https://www.linkedin.com/in/waltermiani/) for reading a draft of this post and offering some invaluable suggestions.

 If you enjoyed this article, you might find interesting reading: